 - employee awareness campaigns and training .

-Ethics and compliance rules applicable in Dassault Systèmes
+Ethics and compliance rules applicable at Dassault Systèmes

 All these documents are intended to serve as the reference for all Dassault Systèmes employees to guide them in their day-to-day work and to serve as inspiration for our partners and suppliers.